 Greetings and welcome to the Intern Recruitment Office of Search Associates.
 I appreciate your interest and hope you will wish to register as a candidate.
 As your placement coordinator, I will do my best to assure that you find a job that suits your talents and interests, and promises an exciting overseas experience!

-I myself worked as a teacher and administrator in overseas schools for 25 years, and I bring long-standing experience in international education to the job of Intern Coordinator.
+I myself worked as a teacher and administrator in overseas schools for 25 years, and I bring long-standing experience in international education to the job of Intern Coordinator/Senior Associate.
 I started my international teaching career in HS Social Studies and English at the Community School in Tehran, where I first met Search Associates founder John Magagna when he arrived as the school's new headmaster.
 After four exciting years in Iran, I went on to teach in France and Thailand, and then enjoyed fifteen great years teaching MS Drama at the Jakarta International School (now the Jakarta Intercultural School) in Indonesia.
 I have traveled widely throughout the world and am familiar with many international schools firsthand.

 International education opens the door to teachers and students alike, and I hope you will wish to knock and step through!